Sleep Better During the Pandemic

-If you're suffering from insomnia, talk to your health care team at your next appointment or reach out using Secure Messaging (sign-in required).
+If you have insomnia, talk to your health care team at your next appointment or reach out using Secure Messaging (sign-in required).
 They may ask you to do a sleep diary (which could be completed in Insomnia Coach) or a sleep study to help diagnose your symptoms.
 You can also use the Insomnia Severity Index (also available in Insomnia Coach), which will ask a few questions about your sleeping patterns.
 You can share the results at your next appointment.

 Is there a version of the app available online?

 Insomnia Coach is only available for mobile devices (smartphones and tablets).
-However, Path to Better Sleep is a free, online course that is also based on Cognitive Behavioral Therapy for Insomnia (CBT-I).
-It has a different format than Insomnia Coach, but many of the same tools and tips are included.
+However, Path to Better Sleep is a free, online course based on Cognitive Behavioral Therapy for Insomnia (CBT-I).
+It has a different format than Insomnia Coach, but many tools and tips are included.